 Experiencing depression can make it hard to find the energy to look after yourself.
 But taking steps to look after your physical health can make a difference to how you feel:

 - Try to get good sleep.
-For lots of people who experience depression, sleeping too little or too much can be a daily problem.
-Getting good sleep can help to improve your mood and increase your energy levels.
+For many of us who experience depression, we might struggle to fall asleep.
+Or we may find that we sleep too much.
+But getting good sleep can help to improve our mood and increase our energy levels.
+You may find it helpful to aim to wake up and go to bed at the same time each day.
 See our pages on coping with sleep problems for tips to help.

 - Try to do some physical activity.
-Many people find exercise a challenge but activities like yoga, swimming or walking can be a big boost to your mood.
-If you don't feel confident doing exercise, you could start off with smaller activities - such as gentle chair-based exercises in your own home - and build from there.
-See our pages on physical activity and your mental health for more information.
+Many of us may find exercise difficult.
+But even lower intensity activities can help our mood.
+For example, doing yoga, swimming or walking.
+If you don't feel confident doing exercise, you could start off with smaller activities and build from there.
+It may help to begin with gentle stretches or chair-based exercises.
+See our pages on physical activity and your mental health for more ideas.